 Apache Kafka Architecture

-Apache Kafka has a very simple architecture from the user point of view.
-There are different actors which are used to create, connect, process and consume data with the Kafka system.
+Apache Kafka has a very simple architecture from the user’s point of view.
+There are different actors that are used to create, connect, process, and consume data with the Kafka system.

 In some cases, input data should be processed or transformed.
-Stream Processors are used to processing and transform different topics and input data and output to different topic or consumers.
+Stream Processors are used to processing and transform different topics and input data and output to different topics or consumers.

-Consumers are the entities whose are mainly getting, using, consuming Kafka provided data.
-Consumers can use data from different topics which can be processed or not.
+Consumers are the entities that are mainly getting, using, consuming Kafka provided data.
+Consumers can use data from different topics that can be processed or not.